NolanGC/foldkit-alchemy-starter/README.md

 ## Quick start

-Scaffold your own app with the CLI — no need to clone this repo:
+Start your repo with the CLI:

 ```sh
 bun create foldkit-alchemy-app@latest